 We recommend selecting Weather to see your current outdoor temperature.

-Additional tips for showing weather on your Apple Watch face
+Additional tips for showing the weather on your Apple Watch face

 - Try removing the weather complication from your watch face and add it back again and see if that fixes the problem.